 The general idea is shown in the image below.

 Each car in our model is equipped with a mini computer responsible for communicating with a toll station.
-Cars and toll stations are connected over Bluetooth and all payments are conducted through IOTA.
+Cars and toll stations are connected over Bluetooth and all in-vehicle payments are conducted through IOTA.